ocaml/dune/doc/usage.rst

     #require "topkg-jbuilder.auto"

-It is planned that this file won't be necessary at all soon and topkg will work out of the box on jbuilder projects.
+It is planned that this file won't be necessary at all soon and topkg will work out of the box on dune projects.

 The common defaults are that your projects include the following
 files: